GoogleCloudPlatform/generative-ai/gemini/applications/Cherry-Picker-AI/README.md

 ## Description

-This app is a machine learning tool that can analyze images of produce and provide feedback on its quality.
+This app is a Gemini application that can analyze images of produce and provide feedback on its quality.
 It also will generate a personalized advertisements for poorly rated produce based on sponsor grocery stores (based on the type of produce they are looking for).

 * Here is a link to a video demo of the application.
 (Send to Github Generative AI Team to create shareable link)
 * This application was originally demo'ed on [November 5th, 2024](https://www.youtube.com/live/MJBqVVkRbNM?si=DdZK_Ry3cCj1p1-T).